How the U.S. locked up vaccine materials other nations urgently need

 A PLEA FROM INDIA

 Vaccine components are produced all over the globe - in countries including the United Kingdom and China.
-But some leading suppliers, including Thermo Fisher Scientific Inc (TMO.N), and the Danaher Corp (DHR.N) units Cytiva and Pall, are based in the United States.
+But some leading suppliers, including Thermo Fisher Scientific Inc, and the Danaher Corp units Cytiva and Pall, are based in the United States.
 Reuters could not determine precisely what share of vaccine materials and equipment are made in America.

 The DPA has helped the United States build a huge vaccine production system, ensuring reliable access to finished doses for Americans, and driving up revenue for U.S. pharmaceutical companies.